Using the non-hydrodynamic mode to study the onset of hydrodynamic behavior in ultraperipheral symmetric nuclear collisions: Formalism

 \subsection{{ }Input parameters}

-The form of relaxation time has been worked out for various microscopic approaches to viscous hydrodynamics viz.
-Boltzmann theory for relativistic limit~\cite{israel1979,Roma2006_relax1}, weakly coupled QCD~\cite{2009WeaklyQCD_relax5} and AdS/CFT~\cite{2007ADS_CFT_relax3,BRSSS2008,2008conformal_relax4}.
-In the ECHO-QGP, the relaxation time is introduced as;
+The form of relaxation time has been worked out for hydrodynamics beginning from numerous microscopic theories e.g., Boltzmann theory in the relativistic limit~\cite{israel1979,Roma2006_relax1}, weakly coupled QCD~\cite{2009WeaklyQCD_relax5} and AdS/CFT~\cite{2007ADS_CFT_relax3,BRSSS2008,2008conformal_relax4}.
+In ECHO-QGP, the relaxation time is introduced as;

+The coefficient, $\tau_{coe}$ here controls the magnitude of shear relaxation time in viscous hydrodynamics.
+In Sec. (\ref{sec:results}), we see the consequence of varying this parameter on elliptic flow coefficients for Pb-Pb and Au-Au collisions.
+A transverse distribution of participating nucleons could serve as an initial condition for hydrodynamics.
+ECHO-QGP has an optical Glauber model as its default initial condition which assumes independent linear trajectories of nucleons in nuclei that are distributed according to Wood-Saxon distribution~\cite{2001Glauber,2007glauber}.
+Wood-Saxon distribution has a smooth plateau for the nucleus which decays softly towards the edges.
+Even though the Glauber model does not involve early stage dynamics and fluctuations of any kind, it is still a good approximation nonetheless.